JosephSLG2011/Algo/guide/Howtobuildthat.md

 ```
 # KernelSU
 - If you use Kprobes hook for your kernel, please edit defconfig to a32_k+e_defconfig.
-- If you use manual hook for your kernel. please edit defconfig to a32_manual_ksu_defconfig.
+- If you use manual hook for your kernel. please edit defconfig to a32_manual_ksu_defconfig or keep a32_k+e_defconfig.
 # Non-KernelSU
 - Please edit defconfig to a32_noksu_defconfig.
 ```

 - **Step 4: Build.**
 ```
-bash build_kernel.sh
+bash build.sh
 ```